-We’re proposing to make it possible for people to cycle both ways in the one-way section of Cuba Street between Ghuznee Street and Vivian Street by putting in a new contra-flow bike lane.
+We considered making it possible for people to cycle both ways in the one-way section of Cuba Street between Ghuznee Street and Vivian Street by putting in a new contra-flow bike lane.

 Feedback from the public in mid-2017 showed 68 percent of submissions (52) in support of the proposal and 24 submissions against.
-As this would be a new type of bike lane for Wellington streets, more thought is being given to the proposal before it goes to Councillors for their consideration.

 We want to make things safer and more convenient for people on bikes, and improving connections between streets is one of the ways we can do this.